Trump administration asks Supreme Court to let DOGE access Social Security systems

 WASHINGTON (AP) — The Trump administration asked the Supreme Court on Friday to clear the way for Elon Musk ’s Department of Government Efficiency to access Social Security systems containing personal data on millions of Americans.

+The emergency appeal is the first in a string of applications to the high court involving DOGE’s swift-moving work across the federal government.

-The emergency appeal comes after a judge in Maryland restricted the team’s access under federal privacy laws.
+It comes after an order from a judge in Maryland restricted the team’s access to Social Security under federal privacy laws.

 Social Security holds personal records on nearly everyone in the country, including school records, bank details, salary information and medical and mental health records for disability recipients, according to court documents.

 The government says the DOGE team needs access to target waste in the federal government.
-Musk has been focused on Social Security as an alleged hotbed of fraud, describing it as a “ Ponzi scheme ” and insisting that reducing waste in the program is an important way to cut government spending.
+Musk, now preparing to step back from his work with DOGE, has been focused on Social Security as an alleged hotbed of fraud.
+The billionaire entrepreneur has described it as a “ Ponzi scheme ” and insisted that reducing waste in the program is an important way to cut government spending.

+Solicitor General John Sauer argued Friday that the judge’s restrictions disrupt DOGE’s important work and inappropriately interfere with executive-branch decisions.
+“Left undisturbed, this preliminary injunction will only invite further judicial incursions into internal agency decision-making,” he wrote.

+He asked the justices to block the order from U.S. District Judge Ellen Hollander in Maryland as the lawsuit plays out.

-An appeals court majority refused to lift the block on DOGE access, though it split along ideological lines.
-Conservative judges said there’s no evidence that the team has done any “targeted snooping” or exposed personal information.
+An appeals court previously refused to immediately to lift the block on DOGE access, though it split along ideological lines.
+Conservative judges in the minority said there’s no evidence that the team has done any “targeted snooping” or exposed personal information.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.